 \section{Introduction}

-Rapid technological advances and the amount of data have made Artificial Intelligence (AI) an essential tool in modern industry and research \cite{kakani_critical_2020,benos_machine_2021,thomas_machine_2022,othman_artificial_2023}.
+Rapid technological advances and the amount of data have made Artificial Intelligence (AI) an essential tool in modern industry and research \citep{kakani_critical_2020,benos_machine_2021,thomas_machine_2022,othman_artificial_2023}.
 Food engineering represents a perfect application for AI technology, as food requires in-depth study, processing, and analysis.
 The large volume of data generated in this field makes AI especially valuable for data analysis.
-However, the extensive use of AI introduces new questions about its trustworthiness and reliability.
+However, the extensive use of AI introduces new questions about its reliability.

-To ensure trust in the results, it is essential not only to understand the decision-making process behind the AI model but also to enhance its transparency, auditability, and informativeness \citep{longo2024explainable}.
-Despite this, interpretable AI methods are still not widely adopted in the food sector, highlighting the need for greater focus on transparency and model explainability in this field.
-In response to this need, eXplainable AI (XAI) has emerged as an important area of research to increase the trustworthiness of AI model predictions.
+To ensure reliable results, it is essential not only to understand the decision-making process behind the AI model but also to enhance its transparency, auditability, and informativeness \citep{longo2024explainable}.
+Despite this, interpretable AI methods are still not widely adopted in the food sector, highlighting the need for greater focus on model transparency in this field.
+In response to this need, eXplainable AI (XAI) has emerged as an important area of research to increase the reliability of AI model predictions.
 It encompasses techniques aimed at elucidating the behaviour of these models by providing insights into their complex operations.
-In food engineering, XAI has been applied to allow accurate identification and validation of critical characteristics in tasks such as contaminant detection, nutritional value estimation and product authentication, ensuring safety, transparency and reliability in food quality control.
+In food engineering, XAI applications allow accurate identification and validation of critical characteristics in tasks such as contaminant detection, nutritional value estimation, and product authentication, ensuring safety, transparency, and reliability in food quality control.
 This enables greater confidence by model users and customers, identifies potential biases to improve accuracy, and supports the development of new, safer, and better-quality products.